photogabble/website/src/content/resources/bookmarks/2023-01-29-nicolas-hoizeys-blog.md

   blogroll: https://nicolas-hoizey.com/links/
 ---

 I found Nicolas website while researching how to programmatically add tags in #11ty.
-They have a cool 11ty powered website; their [links page](https://nicolas-hoizey.com/links/) was partly the inspiration behind my bookmarks.
+They have a cool 11ty powered website; their [links page](https://nicolas-hoizey.com/links/) was partly the inspiration behind adding [my own bookmarks page](/bookmarks).